XistGG/XistGame-Template/README.md

 ## Follow-up

 After you complete the steps above, open Rider, build the project, start the UEditor, then "Resave All" of the `Content` assets.
+This will save them all using your new project name.

 After you do that, you can remove the `[CoreRedirects]` section from `DefaultEngine.ini`

-(Conversely you can "Fixup Redirects" if you don't want to Resave All)